 Because of the laws of niddah, which prohibit the couple from being together from the moment the wife has uterine bleeding until she completes a ritual bath immersion.

 Before Hasidic couples wed, they are taught about the following Orthodox family purity laws.
 The laws are to be observed throughout the entire marriage, and they revolve around the woman’s menstrual cycle/periods of bleeding.

 During the time of bleeding, the woman is considered impure, and the husband and wife must take care not to have any intimate contact.
 After her period has finished, the woman is made pure again through a bath immersion process in a special pool called a mikvah.
 Then the couple can be intimate again.
 You might think that this would be a monthly process for every Hasidic couple, but it is less frequent because pregnancy and breastfeeding disrupt the menstrual cycle and allow the woman to be clean for longer stretches.

-Hasidic couples in my neck of the woods get a wedding gift from their parents of an expensive bedroom set with two beds.
-Here are some pretty jaw dropping furniture sets from.
+As a result of these laws of niddah, Hasidic couples have two separate beds.
+The couple gets a wedding gift from their parents of an expensive bedroom set with two beds and a night chest in the middle.
+Here are some pretty jaw-dropping furniture sets from.

-Bonus: some of my old cartoons (lol!)
+Bonus: some of my old cartoons: